lilvzhou/Demo/README.md

 # Demo
-add a new branch is quick
+add a new branch is quick & simple